mherrmann/helium/README.md

 ## Your first script

-I've compiled a [cheat sheet](Cheat Sheet.md) that quickly teaches you most of what you need to know to be productive with Helium.
+I've compiled a [cheatsheet](doc/CheatSheet.md) that quickly teaches you most of what you need to know to be productive with Helium.

 ## API Documentation